chef/chef-web-docs/chef_master/source/kitchen.rst

 The key concepts in Kitchen are:

 * A platform is the operating system or target environment on which a cookbook is to be tested
-* A suite is the chef-client configuration, a run-list, and (optionally) node attributes
+* A suite is the Chef Infra Client configuration, a run-list, and (optionally) node attributes
 * An instance is the combination of a specific platform and a specific suite, with each instance being assigned an auto-generated name
-* A driver is the lifecycle that implements the actions associated with a specific instance---create the instance, do what is needed to converge on that instance (such as installing the chef-client, uploading cookbooks, starting the chef-client run, and so on), setup anything else needed for testing, verify one (or more) suites post-converge, and then destroy that instance
+* A driver is the lifecycle that implements the actions associated with a specific instance---create the instance, do what is needed to converge on that instance (such as installing the Chef Infra Client, uploading cookbooks, starting the Chef Infra Client run, and so on), setup anything else needed for testing, verify one (or more) suites post-converge, and then destroy that instance
-* A provisioner is the component on which the chef-client code will be run, either using chef-zero or chef-solo via the ``chef_zero`` and ``chef_solo`` provisioners, respectively
+* A provisioner is the component on which the Chef Infra Client code will be run, either using chef-zero or chef-solo via the ``chef_zero`` and ``chef_solo`` provisioners, respectively

 Bento
 =====================================================